NiklasGollenstede/nixos-installer/modules/setup/temproot.nix.md

 3) It may or may not be secret and can be re-generated quickly.

 Category 1 data can not be included in the nix store and thus can not (directly) be derived from the system configuration.
-It needs to be stored in a way that the host (and only the host) can access it an that it can't be lost.
+It needs to be stored in a way that the host (and only the host) can access it and that it can't be lost.
 It is therefore referred to as `remote` data (even though it would usually also be stored locally).

 Category 2 data is required for the system to boot (in reasonable time), and should thus, as `local` data, be stored persistently on the host.